 - 3. This Court has subject matter jurisdiction over this action pursuant to the Class Action Fairness Act, Pub.
 L. 109-2, 119 Stat.
 4 (codified in scattered sections of Title 28 of the United States Code); specifically, under 28 U.S.C. § 1332(d), which provides for the original jurisdiction of the federal district courts over "any civil action in which the matter in controversy exceeds the sum or value of \$5,000,000, exclusive of interest and costs, and [that] is a class action in which . . . any member of a class of plaintiffs is a citizen of a State different from any defendant."
 28 U.S.C. § 1332(d)(2)(A). - 4.
-Plaintiff seeks to represent Class members who are citizens of states different from the Defendant. - 5.
+Plaintiff seeks to represent Class members who are citizens of states or countries different from the Defendant. - 5.
 The matter in controversy in this case exceeds \$5,000,000 in the aggregate, exclusive of interests and costs. - 6.
 In addition, "the number of members of all proposed plaintiff classes in the aggregate" is greater than 100.
 See 28 U.S.C. § 1332(d)(5)(B). - 7.
 In the alternative, this Court has jurisdiction over this matter pursuant to 28 U.S.C. § 1332(a).
 The amount in controversy exceeds \$75,000 exclusive of interest and costs. - 8.
-This Court has personal jurisdiction over Defendant because this action arises out of and relates to Defendant's contacts with this forum.

-- 9. Those contacts include but are not limited to sales of the Products directly to commercial and individual consumers located in this district, including Plaintiff; shipping the Products to commercial and individual consumers in this district, including Plaintiff; knowingly directing advertising and marketing materials concerning the Products into this district through wires and mails, both directly and through electronic and print publications that are directed to commercial and individual consumers in this district; and operating an e-commerce web site that offers the Products for sale to commercial and individual consumers in this district, as well as offering the Products for sale through third-party e-commerce websites, through both of which commercial and individual consumers residing in this district have purchased the Products. - 10.
-Defendant knowingly directs electronic activity and ships the Products into this district with the intent to engage in business interactions for profit, and it has in fact engaged in such interactions, including the sale of the Products to Plaintiff. - 11.
-Defendant also sells the Products to retailers and wholesalers in this district for the purpose of making the Products available for purchase by individual consumers in this district. - 12.
-Plaintiff's losses and those of other Class members were sustained in this district. - 13.
-Venue is proper pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events or omissions giving rise to Plaintiff's claims occurred within this district. - 14.
+This Court has personal jurisdiction over Defendant because this action arises out of and relates to Defendant's contacts with this forum. - 9.
+Those contacts include but are not limited to sales of the Products directly to commercial and individual consumers located in this district, including Plaintiff; shipping the commercial and individual consumers in this district; and operating an e-commerce web site that offers the Products for sale to commercial and individual consumers in this district, as well as offering the Products for sale through third-party e-commerce websites, through both of which commercial and individual consumers residing in this district have purchased the Products.
+10. Defendant knowingly directs electronic activity and ships the Products into this district with the intent to engage in business interactions for profit, and it has in fact engaged in directing advertising and marketing materials concerning the Products into this district through wires and mails, both directly and through electronic and print publications that are directed to

+Products to commercial and individual consumers in this district, including Plaintiff; knowingly

+- 11. Defendant also sells the Products to retailers and wholesalers in this district for the purpose of making the Products available for purchase by individual consumers in this district. - 12.
+Plaintiff's losses and those of other Class members were sustained in this district. - Venue is proper pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of 13. the events or omissions giving rise to Plaintiff's claims occurred within this district. - 14.
 Venue is also proper pursuant to 28 U.S.C. § 1391(c)(2) because this Court maintains personal jurisdiction over Defendant.